Book of Common Prayer (Unitarian): Freeman and the King's Chapel liturgy

 In 1784, Essex Street Chapel congregant William Hazlitt provided a copy of Lindsey's prayer book to his friend James Freeman of King's Chapel in Boston, spurring a Unitarian revision of the prayer book that remains in use there today.
-Founded by royal decree in 1686, King's Chapel was the oldest Anglican church in Boston and had spawned two other congregations, Old North Church in 1723 and Trinity Church in 1734.
-As the American Revolution War escalated, King's Chapel's Loyalist Anglican minister and much of its congregation fled with the British Army when it evacuated Boston in 1776.
-Those Anglicans who remained permitted members of the Old South Church congregation to use King's Chapel, with the two groups celebrating separately at alternating times in the day.
-Under this scheme Freeman, a Harvard graduate and Congregationalist, was invited to serve as a lay reader at King's Chapel in 1782.
-After the expiration of this six-month invitation, the congregation's proprietors chose Freeman as pastor on 21 April 1783.
+Founded in 1686, King's Chapel was the oldest Anglican church in Boston.
+As the American Revolutionary War escalated, King's Chapel's Loyalist Anglican minister and much of its congregation fled with the British Army when it evacuated Boston in 1776.
+The Anglicans who remained permitted members of the Old South Church congregation to use King's Chapel, with the two groups celebrating separately at alternating times in the day.
+Under this scheme, Freeman—a Harvard graduate and Congregationalist—was invited to serve as a lay reader at King's Chapel in 1782.
+The congregation's proprietors chose Freeman as pastor on 21 April 1783.

-Freeman was initially content using the 1662 prayer book as modified at Trinity Church.
+Freeman was initially content with using the 1662 prayer book as modified at Trinity Church.
 In the aftermath of the American Revolution, there was broad support for both a new American Anglican church and a local revision to the 1662 prayer book.
 Simultaneously, there was a rise of Unitarian sentiment across New England congregations, including at King's Chapel.
 Already, King's Chapel had ceased praying the 1662 prayer book's prescribed prayer for the king and royal family, instead substituting prayers for the president and Congress.
 Additionally, Freeman's position enabled him to say the Athanasian Creed at his discretion.
 Hazlitt, who had arrived in Boston from England in search of a preaching position, informed Freeman of Lindsey's prayer book and convinced Freeman and "several respectable ministers" to abandon the ubiquitous Trinitarian doxology.

-At age 24, Freeman agitated for a revised prayer book for King's Chapel.
+At age 24, Freeman pressed King's Chapel to adopt a revised prayer book.
 On 20 February 1785, the proprietors voted to create a committee composed of seven men to report on Freeman's alterations.
 Drawing upon Clarke and Lindsey's work, Freeman worked with Hazlitt on a prayer book which was then put to a vote by the proprietor's of King's Chapel.
-Freeman wrote to his father before the vote, saying that, despite being optimistic that he had the necessary support, he would resign his position as pastor should the prayer book vote fail.
+Freeman wrote to his father before the vote, saying that he was optimistic that he had the necessary support but would resign from his position as pastor should the prayer book vote fail.
 On 19 June, Freeman's prayer book was adopted by a 20–7 majority.
 "Thus," Francis William Pitt Greenwood said in his sermon at Freeman's funeral, "the first Episcopal church in New England became the first Unitarian church in the New World."